pravin7878/web_utils/express-setup/README.md

 - This will start the server using the nodemon package for automatic reloading during development.

 #### 🔧 Usage
- - After setting up the project, you can extend it by adding your own routes, controllers, and models.
+  -  After setting up the project, you can start building your backend by adding your own routes, controllers, and models.
-   Now you don't need to same basic setup code again and again you can start your real code after setup this project directly by CLI only.
+ - The mvc-express-setup package provides the base structure, allowing you to skip setting up the same basic configuration every time you start a new project.

 #### 📝 Available Scripts
   - Start the server: Run npm start to start the server.
-  - Run with nodemon: For automatic server reloading, run npx nodemon src/server.js.
+  - Run with nodemon: For automatic server reloading, run npx nodemon server.js.
   - Run tests: You can add tests to your project (optional).

 #### 📦 Available Dependencies